TBEMSESG/smartthings_mqtt_datalink/README.md

 **Edit or Delete**
 Every service in the list, can be edited or deleted.

-> There is no protection.
-Use carefully as this can not be undone.
+!!!WARNING There is no protection.
+Use carefully as this cannot be undone.
 ![Alt text](/images/editService.png)
 Feel free to change the device name to whatever best describes your device.
 If your personal token has change, you can update it here.